-A distribution paid to a beneficiary other than the employee's surviving spouse is generally not an eligible roll-over distribution.
-However, see Rollovers by nonspouse beneficiary next.
+A distribution paid to a beneficiary other than the employee's surviving spouse is generally not an eligible rollover distribution.
+However, see Rollovers by non-spouse beneficiary next.

 Rollovers by nonspouse beneficiary.
 If you are a designated beneficiary (other than a surviving spouse) of a deceased employee, you may be able to roll over tax free all or a portion of a distribution you receive from an eligible retirement plan of the employee.
 The distribution must be a direct trustee-to-trustee transfer to your traditional or Roth IRA that was set up to receive the distribution.
 The transfer will be treated as an eligible rollover distribution and the receiving plan will be treated as an inherited IRA.
 For information on inherited IRAs, see What if You Inherit an IRA? in chapter 1 of Pub.
 590-B.

 How to report.
-Enter the total distribution (before income tax or other deductions were withheld) on Form 1040, line 16a; Form 1040A, line 12a; or Form 1040NR, line 17a.
+Enter the total distribution (before income tax or other deductions were withheld) on Form 1040 or 1040-SR, line 4c; or Form 1040-NR, line 17a.
 This amount should be shown in box 1 of Form 1099-R. From this amount, subtract any contributions (usually shown in box 5 of Form 1099-R) that were taxable to you when made.
 From that result, subtract the amount that was rolled over either directly or within 60 days of receiving the distribution.
-Enter the remaining amount, even if zero, on Form 1040, line 16b; Form 1040A, line 12b; or Form 1040NR, line 17b.
+Enter the remaining amount, even if zero, on Form 1040 or 1040-SR, line 4d; or Form 1040-NR, line 17b.
 Also, write "Rollover" next to the line.